CarouselSMS/API_deprecated/sections/api/faq-general.md

 Here we have two messages that work only when the Subscription Module is
 enabled:

-- `Subscribe message` -- used to confirm that the user has been subscribed successfully.
+- **Subscribe message** -- used to confirm that the user has been subscribed successfully.
--- `Stop message` -- used to confirm the successful unsubscribing.
+- **Stop message** -- used to confirm the successful unsubscribing.

 Customize these messages to include your store name, and links to your web site.